Tik Tik Tik (2018 film): Box office

 Tamil Nadu theatrical rights of the film were sold for ₹10.5 crore.
 Tik Tik Tik grossed ₹ 3 crore on its first day and ₹ 12 crore in first three days in Tamil Nadu.
 The film collected over ₹18 crore in Tamil Nadu in the second weekend.
 The film collected ₹25 crore at the worldwide box office in 11 days.
 The film collected ₹47.29 lakh in United States, ₹17.19 lakh in UK and ₹24.85 lakh in Australia.
-It grossed US$45,724 in USA, MYR 2,23,745 in Malaysia, £10,480 in UK, A$34,493 in Australia, and NZ$3,424 in New Zealand in its opening weekend.
+It grossed US$45,724 in USA, MYR 2,233,745 in Malaysia, £10,480 in UK, A$34,493 in Australia, and NZ$3,424 in New Zealand in its opening weekend.
 The film collected US$68,812 in USA, £19,046 in UK, and A$49,176 in Australia by the end of the second weekend.
-Tik Tik Tik collected £20,888 in UK, and MYR 5,01,436 in Malaysia by the end of the third weekend.
+Tik Tik Tik collected £20,888 in UK, and MYR 5,201,436 in Malaysia by the end of the third weekend.
 The film collected MYR 5,11,504 (₹ 86.6 lacs) in Malaysia by the end of the fourth weekend.

 Critical response

-Tik Tik Tik received positive reviews from the critics.
-On the review aggregator website Rotten Tomatoes reported an approval rating of 67% with an average score of 4.0/10, based on 5 reviews.
+Tik Tik Tik received mixed reviews from the critics.
 The website's critical consensus reads, "On the whole, Tik Tik Tik could have been much more considering the newness of its genre, but the attempt is certainly a laudable one."

 Thinkal Menon of The Times of India praised the film for the laudable attempt and gave it 3.5 stars out of 5.
 Sreedhar Pillai of Firstpost praised it as a reasonably entertaining film with a novel concept and gave it 3 out of 5 stars.
 Manoj Kumar R of The Indian Express said that the concept is not original and gave it 4 out of 5 stars.
 Sowmya Rajendran of The News Minute praised the film for its impressive VFX scenes.
 Vikram Venkateswaran of the Quint called the film a harmless entertainer and gave it 3 stars.
 Sudhir Srinivasan of Cinema Express admired the efforts of the director in this space genre film and gave it 3 stars.

 Priyanka Sundar of Hindustan Times called it a film without logic and gave it 1.5 stars.
 Gautaman Bhaskaran of News18 stated that the film is an unimpressive story, and gave it 1.5 stars.
 Kirubhakar Purushothaman of India Today called the film a typical underwhelming commercial film set in space, and gave it 1.5 stars.
-Director Venkat Prabhu and actor Arvind Swami praised the film for the effort.
 Vishal Menon of The Hindu termed the film simplistic in nature.
 J. Hurtado of Screen Anarchy noted that the film had many similarities to Armageddon (1998), one of which included the human mission of saving the Earth from an asteroid.

+Director Venkat Prabhu and actor Arvind Swami praised the film for the effort.
 A success celebration was held for the film in Chennai on 29 June 2018.